 The Pathway to Next-Generation Solutions

-To protect species and climate, we need to conserve 50% of nature.
+To protect people, species and our global climate, we need to conserve 50% of the world’s remaining forest ecosystems.
 This includes ecologically valuable Intact Forest Landscapes and forests with high carbon stocks.
-Taking this big stride is achievable by adopting Next Generation Solutions into our modes of consumption and production.
+This seemingly Herculean task is possible if we scale the rapid adoption of Next Generation Solutions into our modes of consumption and production.

-Already, 3 billion trees are logged each year for packaging alone, many of them from Ancient and Endangered Forests.
+Currently, three billion trees are logged each year for packaging alone, many of them from Ancient and Endangered Forests.
 Demand for forest products like packaging and rayon/viscose is still growing.
-The impact is deforestation, forest degradation, species extinctions and massive carbon loss.
-If we want to reduce pressure on nature it’s imperative that we address how we use forest products.
+This means more deforestation, forest degradation, species extinctions and massive carbon loss.
+If we want to reduce pressure on nature and meet global climate and biodiversity targets it’s imperative that we address how we use forest products.

 To do this we can utilize new thinking, design, fibres and technologies that are more circular in nature, to reduce overall consumption, eliminate single-use packaging and move towards clothes and products that will last a lifetime, not a season.

-Canopy is working directly with companies that use forest products and with technology, process and design innovators to draw “next-gen” solutions out of the far corners of the market and into the mainstream.
+Canopy is working directly with companies that use forest products and with technology, process and design innovators to take Next Gen Solutions out of the far corners of the market and into the mainstream.

-- shifts from conventional feedstocks (materials like virgin wood fibre) to alternative, less damaging or regenerative feedstocks for manufacturing goods.
+- Shift from conventional feedstock of wood fibre to alternative, less damaging or regenerative feedstocks for manufacturing paper and MMCF textiles.

 What are Next Generation Solutions?